Scars and Scar Tissue: Causes, Problems, and Possible Treatments

 Another type of internal scar tissue is fibrosis, or the buildup up of excess fibrous connective tissue in a particular location in the body.
 Fibrosis may occur inside organs.
 Sometimes the cause of the fibre buildup isn't known, but in other cases it appears after an injury and acts as scar tissue.

 Scar tissue production in the heart may be caused by a heart attack and the accompanying death of heart muscle.
-Cirrhosis of the liver, a condition in which the normal liver tissues are gradually replaced by scar tissue, may result from excessive alcohol consumption, a hepatitis C infection, or obesity.
+Cirrhosis of the liver, a condition in which the normal liver tissues are gradually replaced by scar tissue, may result from excessive alcohol consumption, a hepatitis B or C viral infection, accumulation of fat in the liver (nonalcoholic steatohepatitis or NASH), and other causes.

 Adhesions often cause no symptoms, but they sometimes produce pain and other problems.
 They may cause organs to change their shape or move out of their correct positions.
 They may also prevent the movement of a structure that should be moving.

 Scar tissue in the heart may increase the chance of an irregular heartbeat (arrhythmia) because the damaged tissue interferes with the electrical signal that triggers the heartbeat.
 The liver has many vital functions.
 Cirrhosis of the liver is a very serious condition, since the scar tissue can’t perform the liver’s normal jobs.

 The liver is a large organ that appears to consist of two lobes when viewed from the front of a person's body.
 When it's viewed from the underside, four lobes can be seen.

 Possible Treatments for Internal Scar Tissue

 Adhesions may improve on their own.
 They can also be removed surgically.
 There is a risk that new adhesions will develop after the surgery, however.
 Doctors sometimes place a thin barrier material around an organ during surgery.
 The barrier prevents the attachment of adhesions and eventually dissolves.